Chirag-ahir/My-SQL-All-Basic/README.md

  >Ex of DROP : drop table students;

 What is DDL commands ?<br>
-DDL commands are used to define the structure of the database, table, schemas, etc. It enables us to perform the operations like CREATE, DROP, ALTER, RENAME, and TRUNCATE schema objects.
+DDL commands are used to define the structure of the database, table, schemas, etc. It enables us to perform the operations like
+ > CREATE

+ >DROP

+ >ALTER

+ >RENAME

+ >TRUNCATE

 What is DML commands ?<br>
 DML commands are used to make changes in the database, such as: CRUD operations to create, read, update, and delete data.
-Using the INSERT, SELECT, UPDATE and Delete commands.
+Using the
+>INSERT

+ >SELECT

+ >UPDATE

+ >Delete

 What is Constraints in SQL ?<br>
 SQL constraints are used to specify rules for the data in a table.
 Constraints are used to limit the type of data that can go into a table.